tyconsulting/blog.tyang.github.io/_posts/2013-04-07-opsmgr-alerts-push-notification-to-ios-and-android-and-windows-phone-devices.md

 1. Windows PowerShell version 3 is no longer a requirement.

-As we all know, Microsoft has removed Windows Management Framework 3.0 update for operating systems earlier than Windows 8 &amp; Server 2012 from WSUS couple of months ago because it breaks many applications including SCCM, SharePoint, etc..
+As we all know, Microsoft has removed Windows Management Framework 3.0 update for operating systems earlier than Windows 8 & Server 2012 from WSUS couple of months ago because it breaks many applications including SCCM, SharePoint, etc..
 More Info can be found <a href="http://myitforum.com/myitforumwp/2012/12/19/troublesome-wmf-3-0-update-now-expired-for-all-platforms/">here</a>.
 I saw someone posted a question in System Center Central’s forum wanting to install WMF 3.0 on OpsMgr management servers just to run this script.
 So I replaced the PowerShell 3.0 cmdlet <strong>Invoke-WebRequest</strong> (which was inherited from Stefan’s original script) with a .NET method in <strong>System.Net.WebRequest</strong>.

 2. The original script was displaying alert severity as number (0 = information, 1 = warning, 2 = critical), I’ve updated it to display the actual severity in English rather than number.

-3. the $os parameter supports additional value of “ios”.
+3. the $os parameter supports additional value of "ios".

-The command notification setup is exactly the same as the previous version (except OS parameter now supports “ios”):
+The command notification setup is exactly the same as the previous version (except OS parameter now supports "ios"):

 In my lab, the script is located on <em><strong>D:\Scripts\MobileDevices-Notification</strong></em> on all my management servers, so the setup looks like: